Prescription dive mask concerns for photographers and cinematographers One of my personal passions, since I started scuba diving

 Photography and underwater photography have always been a big passion of mine.
 In the above video I used my trusty Canon 5DmkIV for the above water shots; however, I tested out a new camera for underwater video and stills.
 See the Sea RX became Ikelite dealers in 2019, and one of the cameras I have wanted to test is the Sony RX100VI due to its small size and overall great reviews as a travel camera.
 There are now newer version of the camera available, but it is still compact powerful travel camera.
 I did use an external ikelite flash.
 I have included pictures from both the Cenotes and the open water diving I did below for you all to see.
 As a side note, if you are doing underwater photography (And use bifocals or progressives), you can check out my article on bifocal dive mask lens options for some suggestions.

 Testing out masks

-I dove two masks on this trip, both Atomic masks, as I have not tried either.
+I dove two masks on this trip, both Atomic masks, as I have not tried either (and we are the home of ordering Prescription Dive Masks).
 During the whole trip, I did have stubble/facial hair, and I did not have problems with leaking in either mask.
 I dove with the both the Atomic Venom and the Atomic Subframe.
 I have discussed both these masks in my posts on prescription lenses for atomic masks.

 While I do personally prefer twin lens masks for aesthetic reasons, I do see why the Atomic Venom (Frameless) has become one of our most popular masks as it was incredibly comfortable with a wide field of view.
 I have heard some complaints from other divers about fogging in the venom.
 After a full prep including burnout, I did not have any issues with fogging in the mask.
 KEEP IN MIND YOU SHOULD NOT DO ANY BURNOUT WITH OUR PRESCRIPTION LENSES, and in general we do a full prep in house.